rightkick/Notes/terraform/README.md

 var_2="value2"
 ```

-Files that are named as `terraform.tfvars`, `terraform.tfvars.json`, `*.auto.tfvars`, `*.auto.tfvars`.json are automatically loaded from terraform.
+Files that are named as `terraform.tfvars`, `terraform.tfvars.json`, `*.auto.tfvars`, `*.auto.tfvars`.json are automatically loaded from Terraform.
 Files that do not follow this rule should be passed at command line using `-var-file` flag.
 Example: `terraform apply -var-file variables.tfvars`.

 There are different ways to define variables (listed in ascending precedence):
 - export env variables using `TF_VAR_<var_name>` (lower precedence)